InnoAzie/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Delete the file betty
-9. Delete the directory my_first_directory that is in the /tmp directory 10.Script that changes the working directory to the previous one
+9. Delete the directory my_first_directory that is in the /tmp directory 10.Script that changes the working directory to the previous one 11.Script that prints the type of the file named